wiicode/cybersecurity-framework/bronze-controls/protecting-sms-messages-used-in-critical-business-processes.md

 You should treat the customer’s mobile phone number as having value.
 As such, when displayed (for example as confirmation of the number an SMS will be sent to), the number should be partially masked so that it's of no value to an attacker, but still recognisable by the customer.

-The *organisation* should identify, and if appropriate take action, where the same mobile number appears to be in use by different customers.
+The *organization* should identify, and if appropriate take action, where the same mobile number appears to be in use by different customers.

 This could be an indicator of fraudulent use or could be the reallocation by a telecoms company of an old number.
-In the latter case it is important from a *reputational* risk perspective not to send the former holder’s message to the new owner of the number.
+In the latter case it is important from a *reputation* risk perspective not to send the former holder’s message to the new owner of the number.

----

 ## SMS attacks and compensating controls